kubernetes-retired/service-catalog/docs/v1/use-cases.md

 ## Requesting Services (Consumer)

-* As an Application Operator, how do I cause a new Service Instance to be created from the Service Catalog?
+* As an Application Operator, how do I cause a new Service ServiceInstance to be created from the Service Catalog?
-* As an Application Operator, how do I bind an application to an existing Service Instance?
+* As an Application Operator, how do I bind an application to an existing Service ServiceInstance?
-* How does the catalog support multiple consumers in different Kubernetes namespaces of the same Service Instance?
+* How does the catalog support multiple consumers in different Kubernetes namespaces of the same Service ServiceInstance?
-* As an Application Operator, who has requested a Service Instance, know that a request for a service instance has been fulfilled?
+* As an Application Operator, who has requested a Service ServiceInstance, know that a request for a service instance has been fulfilled?
-* As an Application Operator, I should be able to pass parameters to be used by the Service Instance or Binding when causing a new Service Instance to be created, so that I may change the attributes of the Service Instance or Binding.
+* As an Application Operator, I should be able to pass parameters to be used by the Service ServiceInstance or ServiceServiceInstanceCredential when causing a new Service ServiceInstance to be created, so that I may change the attributes of the Service ServiceInstance or ServiceServiceInstanceCredential.

-## Provisioning a Service Instance
+## Provisioning a Service ServiceInstance

-* As a Broker operator, I want to control the number of instances of my Service, so that I can control the resource footprint of my Service.
+* As a ServiceBroker operator, I want to control the number of instances of my Service, so that I can control the resource footprint of my Service.

-## Binding to a Service Instance
+## ServiceServiceInstanceCredential to a Service ServiceInstance

-* As a Broker operator, I want to control the number of bindings to a Service Instance so that I may provide limits for services (e.g. free plan with 3 bindings).
+* As a ServiceBroker operator, I want to control the number of bindings to a Service ServiceInstance so that I may provide limits for services (e.g. free plan with 3 bindings).
 (TODO: Do we care?)
-* As a user of a Service Instance, I want a predictable set of Kubernetes resources (Secrets, ConfigMap, etc.) created after binding, so that I know how to configure my application to use the Service Instance.
+* As a user of a Service ServiceInstance, I want a predictable set of Kubernetes resources (Secrets, ConfigMap, etc.) created after binding, so that I know how to configure my application to use the Service ServiceInstance.
-* As a broker operator, I want to be able to discover what applications are bound to Service Instances I am responsible for, so that I may operate the service properly.
+* As a broker operator, I want to be able to discover what applications are bound to Service ServiceInstances I am responsible for, so that I may operate the service properly.
-* As an Application Operator I should be able to see what Service Instances my applications are bound to.
+* As an Application Operator I should be able to see what Service ServiceInstances my applications are bound to.
-* As an Application Operator I should be able to pass paramters when binding to a Service Instance so that I may indicate what type of binding my application needs.
+* As an Application Operator I should be able to pass paramters when binding to a Service ServiceInstance so that I may indicate what type of binding my application needs.
   (e.g. credential type, admin binding, ro binding, rw binding)

 As an Application Operator, I should be able to accomplish the following sets of bindings:

-* One application may binding to many Service Instances
+* One application may binding to many Service ServiceInstances
-* Many different applications may bind to a single Service Instance
+* Many different applications may bind to a single Service ServiceInstance
   * ...with unique credentials
   * ...with identical credentials
-* One application, binding multiple times to the same Service Instance
+* One application, binding multiple times to the same Service ServiceInstance

-## Using/Consuming a Service Instance
+## Using/Consuming a Service ServiceInstance

-* As an Application Operator consuming a Service Instance, I need to be able to understand the structure of the Kubernetes resources that are created when a new Binding to a Service Instance is created, so that I can configure my application appropriately.
+* As an Application Operator consuming a Service ServiceInstance, I need to be able to understand the structure of the Kubernetes resources that are created when a new ServiceServiceInstanceCredential to a Service ServiceInstance is created, so that I can configure my application appropriately.
-* As an Application Operator, I want to be able to understand the relationship between a Secret and Service Instance, so that I can properly configure my application (e.g. app connecting to sharded database).
+* As an Application Operator, I want to be able to understand the relationship between a Secret and Service ServiceInstance, so that I can properly configure my application (e.g. app connecting to sharded database).
-* The consuming application may safely assume that network connectivity to the Service Instance is available
+* The consuming application may safely assume that network connectivity to the Service ServiceInstance is available

 Consuming applications that need specific handling of credentials or configuration should be able to use additional Kubernetes facilities to